CSWA Region 2 Third-Party Program

 CSWA Farm Plan Process:

 - Any grower may use the CSWA Farm Plan template to develop a farm plan for their property.
-(The template will be posted to this site in Spring 2018 following completion of a pilot program.
-Please check back in late April.)
+(The template will be posted to this site in Fall 2018 following completion of a pilot program.
+Please check back in November.)

 - The Farm Plan template is designed to be completed by the grower, with guidance and resources included throughout.
 If technical assistance is needed with Farm Plan development, growers can hire one of CSWA’s Qualified Professionals (see below) to help with map development and/or identification of necessary actions to address vineyard erosion, pesticide and nutrient risks, where applicable.